coursera/emscripts/README.md

 # Guidelines
 - Each tool is hosted and deployed independently of others
 - No code should be shared across each tool
-- If you have any questions
-  - talk to leith about slack bots
-  - talk to priyank about lambda functions and google scripts